Cap-go/capacitor-updater/README.md

 ```

-TIP: If you prefer a secure and automated way to update your app, you can use [capgo.app](https://capgo.app) - a full-featured, auto update system.
+TIP: If you prefer a secure and automated way to update your app, you can use [capgo.app](https://capgo.app) - a full-featured, auto-update system.

 ### Store Guideline Compliance